ivandobrinovv/dotNetCore/README.md

 # dotNetCore

-This is a repository for a university project
+This is a repository for a university project.
+VTU, Software Engeneering